Monday 16 November 2020

-In accordance with measures taken by the UK Government to reduce the risk of infection, it has been decided that the Heritage Centre will not open on the 1st April.
+In accordance with the measures taken by the UK Government to reduce the risk of infection, the Heritage Centre will remain closed until further notice.

 Tuesday 3 March 2020

 The website has been re-developed from scratch to be responsive, accessible and clearly legible on all devices.
 At the same time the look and feel of the site has been redesigned to make it more contemporary, generally more appealing and easier to read and navigate.